Morocco Travel Tips: The Complete First-Time Visitor’s Guide

 3. Can You Drink Alcohol in Morocco?

-Yes — legally, but respectfully
+Yes — legally, but respectfully.

 BUT the unspoken rule is: drink quietly, don’t disturb others, and avoid public intoxication.